byteyard/FluidSizingCSS/README.md

 ## Complete List of Fluid Properties

 FluidSizingCSS provides a comprehensive set of fluid properties, allowing you to create responsive and adaptive designs across different screen sizes.
-These properties are categorized into Global Settings, Text Formatting, Margin, Padding, Border Width, Border Radius, Outline, Inset, Grid/Flex/Columns, Background, Scroll, Logical Properties, and Physical Properties.
+These properties are categorized into
+* Common Fluid Properties,
+* Logical Fluid Properties and
+* Physical Fluid Properties.

 ### Common Fluid Properties